 This impressive unspoilt volcanic beach is located in Fuerteventura and offers not only a unique beauty to its visitors but also a multitude of legends.
 For example, it is said that during the Second World War a secret Nazi submarine base was located there.
 Accessible from the port of Morro Jable, it stands out for its strong wind and waves.
 It offers a panoramic view of the mountainous massif of the Jandia peninsula, the highest peaks on the island.
 In the middle is the enigmatic Casa de los Winter, dating from the 19th century and of German origin.
 The Cabildo and the Sea Turtle Recovery and Conservation Centre organise the release of turtles from the beach once a year.

 Accessible from the Antilla or by boat from El Rompido, it is located in the municipality of Lepe, in the natural area of Marismas del Río Piedras y Flecha de El Rompido.
 This beautiful beach, with thin white sand, has an important animal and vegetable ecosystem.
 Among its protected species is the chameleon, with which it is usual to cross.
-It has an area where it is possible to practice nudism since 2010 and is considered one of the best naturist beaches in Spain.
+It has an area where it is possible to practice nudism since 2010 and is considered one of the best naturist and longest beaches in Spain.

 This urban beach of golden sand is located in Mazagón in the municipality of Palos de la Frontera, next to the Castilla beach.
 Together with this and Doñana beach, they form a spectacular coastline of almost 60 kilometres.
 Here you can enjoy a wide variety of leisure services for families.
 Due to its location, it enjoys a large influx of visitors, but its 9,000 metres of extension allow for a certain amount of peace and quiet, as it has several different areas.
 The closest one to the marina has a multitude of restaurants and beach bars, while the one next to the Parador has pine woods and sand cliffs.
 Its appearance is thus much more rustic.